tock/tock/boards/earlgrey-nexysvideo/README.md

 Programming Apps
 ----------------

 Tock apps for OpenTitan must be included in the Tock binary file flashed with the steps mentioned above.

 Apps are built out of tree.
-Currently [libtock-rs](https://github.com/tock/libtock-rs) apps work well while [libtock-c](https://github.com/tock/libtock-c) apps require a special branch and complex work arounds.
+Currently [libtock-rs](https://github.com/tock/libtock-rs) apps work well while [libtock-c](https://github.com/tock/libtock-c) apps are not built by default.
 It is recomended that libtock-rs apps are used.

 Once an app is built and a tbf file is generated, you can use `riscv32-none-elf-objcopy` with `--update-section` to create an ELF image with the apps included.

 ```shell
 $ riscv32-oe-elf-objcopy \